bustoutsolutions/siesta/guide/configuration/index.md

 Siesta decouples request _configuration_ from request _initiation_.
 Any code can request a resource without knowing all the details of _how_ to request it, e.g.: “I want to display the user’s profile.
 Request it if necessary; you know what to do.
 Tell me whenever it changes.”

 To accomplish this, Siesta lets you customize requests on a _per-resource_ basis, not just a _per-request_ basis.
-Because of the ephemeral nature of `Resource` instances, you cannot configure them by directly setting properties of `Resource`.
+However, because of the ephemeral nature of `Resource` instances, it wouldn’t work to configure them by directly setting properties of `Resource`.
 Any such changes would vanish unpredictably during periods of low memory.
 (Note that everything in [the `Resource` class’s API](http://bustoutsolutions.github.io/siesta/api/Classes/Resource.html) is either (1) read-only or (2) related to requesting and updating content, not configuration.)

-Instead, all of a resource’s customizable options are in the [Configuration](http://bustoutsolutions.github.io/siesta/api/Structs/Configuration.html) struct.
+Instead, all of a resource’s customizable options are in the [`Configuration`](http://bustoutsolutions.github.io/siesta/api/Structs/Configuration.html) struct.
 This struct appears as a property of `Resource`, but it is a read-only property (and thus immutable — Swift’s most brilliant feature).
 To change configuration options, you provide closures to [`Service.configure(...)`](http://bustoutsolutions.github.io/siesta/api/Classes/Service.html#/Resource%20Configuration).

 Your configuration closures receive a _mutable_ copy of the configuration, which they reference as `$0.config`.
 Each closure can apply globally across the service, to a single resource, or to a subset of resources.
 You can specify resource subsets with a wildcard pattern or a custom predicate.
 Closures can modify the mutable configuration before the resource receives it and it becomes immutable.